How to Pass Your Washington Foster Home Inspection the First Time

 DCYF issues a Correction Agreement (CA) specifying each deficiency and a deadline for correction.
 Minor items — a missing outlet cover, a medicine cabinet without a lock — may be addressed during or immediately after the inspection.
 Major items — structural moisture, non-compliant pool fencing — require time to remediate.

 After you complete the corrections, you notify your licensor and request a follow-up inspection.
 Scheduling depends on your licensor's availability.
-In Region 4 (King County), where caseloads are high and licensor availability is limited, this can add 6 to 8 weeks to your timeline.
+In Region 4 (King County), where caseloads are high, this can add further time to your timeline.

 A first-pass inspection that results in zero Correction Agreements shortens your licensing timeline by the full duration of this follow-up cycle.